 Dr Eylem Atakav is Senior Lecturer in Film and Television Studies at the University of East Anglia where she teaches courses on women and film; women, Islam and media; and Middle Eastern media.
 She is the author of Women and Turkish Cinema: Gender Politics, Cultural Identity and Representation (2012) and editor of Directory of World Cinema: Turkey (Intellect, 2013).
 Her academic interests are on Middle Eastern film and television; representation of 'honour' crimes in the media, and women's cinema.
 She writes frequently on issues around gender and culture for the Huffington Post (UK) and for her co-authored blog on women’s cinema: Auteuse Theories.

 BA (Hons) (Ankara), MA (Southampton Solent), PhD (Nottingham Trent)

-Feminism and Women’s Film History in Turkey: the 1980s
+Feminism and Women’s Film History in 1980s Turkey,

 University of Illinois Press

-'Do one's dreams become smaller as one becomes bigger?'
-Memory, Trauma and the Child Turkish Cinema
+"Do one’s dreams become smaller as one becomes bigger?"
+Memory, Trauma and the Child in Turkish Cinema,

 Cambridge Scholars Press

 in Fifty Hollywood Directors.

 ISBN 9780415501408, 9780415501392Full Text UEA Repository